samkosal/ramblebot/README.md

 YOU ARE EXPECTED TO MAKE SMALL, FREQUENT COMMITS.
 Doing so is good practice and helps me see that it's less likely you pasted in a large part of your solution from elsewhere.

+### Timeline
+This is a large, difficult project.
+Start early, and get help when you need it.

 ## Setup

 1. Fork and clone this project.
 MAKE SURE TO CLONE FROM YOUR FORK.
 The clone URL should have your username in it.